Burgess Hill: Town Council

 Following the enactment of the West Sussex (Electoral Changes) Order 2016, Burgess Hill is divided into ten different wards; the most of any settlement in Mid Sussex.
 These wards (with numbers of councillors representing each denoted in parentheses) are Dunstall (1), Gatehouse (1), Franklands (3), Hammonds (1), Leylands (3), Meeds (2), Norman (1), St Johns (1), St Andrews (3) and Victoria (2).
 A total of eighteen councillors represent the town of Burgess Hill and its surroundings.
 As of May 2019, a majority of eleven councillors are representatives of the Liberal Democrat Party.
 They are followed by four councillors from the Green Party.
 The Leader of the Town Council is Councillor Robert Eggleston and the Town Mayor is Councillor Roger Cartwright.

 District Council

 From each of the six wards, two councillors are elected to represent their ward in the District Council.
 7 are Liberal Democrat, 2 are Green, 2 are Conservative and 1 sits as an independent, The representatives for Burgess Hill residents whose homes lie within the Lewes district are Conservative.

 County Council

 Burgess Hill is split into three electoral divisions that send representatives to West Sussex County Council; Burgess Hill North and Burgess Hill East, and Hassocks & Burgess Hill South, which covers the villages of Clayton, Hassocks and Keymer as well as the Victoria town council ward of Burgess Hill.
-Three councillors in total were elected to represent the three divisions in the West Sussex county council, all of whom are Conservatives.
-The part of Burgess Hill in East Sussex, which lies in the Chailey electoral division, is also represented by a Conservative at the county level.
+Three councillors in total were elected to represent the three divisions in the West Sussex county council, all of whom are Liberal Democrats.
+The part of Burgess Hill in East Sussex, which lies in the Chailey electoral division, is also represented by a Liberal Democrat at the county level.